 Why Mompreneurs Struggle with Consistent Leads

-I want to get real here: missing out on leads isn’t always about marketing “fails.”
-Sometimes it’s emotional, sometimes it’s structural—and often it’s a bit of both.
+Missing out on leads isn’t always about marketing “fails.”
+Sometimes it’s emotional, sometimes it’s structural.
+Often it’s a bit of both.
 Let’s unpack three big culprits and gently address each so you can move from stuck to steady.

 “What if no one wants what I’m offering?”

-That tiny voice—“Maybe they’ll say no”—can be paralyzing.
+That tiny voice of, “Maybe they’ll say no” can be paralyzing.
 Every “send” button clicks louder when you’re juggling mom-guilt, self-doubt, and the weight of “shoulds.”

 Rejection triggers our survival brain.
 It feels like personal proof we’re not good enough… so we avoid asking at all.